aliaksandr-tsukanau/cargopy/README.md

    and automatically deploy the package to PyPI.
    It is also advised to create a new release on GitHub describing significant changes since the previous version.
+   *Important:* at the time of writing, the package `bumpversion` in PyPI is unmaintained and has several issues.
+Please use `bump2version` instead.
+   It will automatically be installed with `flit install` as a developmment dependency, so no need to install it manually.

 # Note about versioning scheme
 We use semantic versioning with added `rc` stage: